 How much money a carpal tunnel syndrome is worth in NY workers compensation will typically depend on Schedule Loss of Use.
 Schedule Loss of Use (known as “SLU”) refers to permanent injury due to a work-related accident or occupational disease.
 The Board Panel recently addressed a case involving a money award for carpal tunnel syndrome of the wrist/hand.

 The Law Judge’s Decision

-How much is Carpal Tunnel Syndrome with Surgery Worth in Workers Comp?
+How Much is Carpal Tunnel Syndrome with Surgery Worth in Workers Compensation?

 The Board Panel reviewed the medical evidence and testimony of both doctors.
 It noted that under the under the 2018 Schedule Loss of Use Guidelines, carpal tunnel syndrome is assigned an average of 10-20% Schedule Loss of Use.

 That range applies whether or not there is surgery.
 The Board Panel further found that the Guidelines do not include range of motion deficits in the SLU percentage attributable to carpal tunnel syndrome.

 The Court explained how range of motion plays into how much carpal tunnel syndrome is worth.
 Specifically, for a SLU percentage to be included for carpal tunnel syndrome based on range of motion deficits, the hand/wrist must be established to the case.
 This means that the Board must have officially added the hand to the case as a site of injury, apart from carpal tunnel syndrome.
 The Board ruled that, without the hand/wrist separately added as a site of injury to the case, SLU should be limited to the condition of carpal tunnel syndrome only.
 Here, because the wrist was not part of the case, the Board Panel modified the Law Judge’s decision.